cfpb-sandbox/design-system/docs/components/info-unit-groups-link-blobs.md

   ### Content guidelines

-  Do not use blobs for multiple paragraphs of copy.
   Copy should be succinct.
+Do not use link blobs for multiple paragraphs of copy.

   #### Headings